 Key Beats

-- We walk you through the basics of when to split, double down, hit, or stay, as well as the differences between single- and multi-deck play, along with advanced tips guaranteed to help you ace it at the blackjack table.
+- We walk you through basic strategy blackjack fundamentals — when to split, double down, hit, or stand — as well as the differences between single- and multi-deck play, along with advanced tips.

 - We break down single-deck and multi-deck blackjack strategies into easy-to-follow sections for hard hands, soft hands, and pairs.